bruinsan/iFollow/README.md

 * When adding alarms to `AlarmManager` the priority order must be respected, otherwise the mechanism to restart the alarms won't work properly.

 * `AlarmManager` class has a vector of pointers to `Alarm` and in order to avoid memory leaks and a better management of the alarm life cycle, we can use smart pointers

+* An alternative implementation for `triggerAlarm` would be to considerer the priority as argument instead of the alarm address.
+Given that the class has already a pointer to all alarms, we don't necessarily need to pass the address to the method.

 [linkedin-shield]: https://img.shields.io/badge/-LinkedIn-black.svg?style=for-the-badge&logo=linkedin&colorB=555
 [linkedin-url]: https://linkedin.com/in/github_username